deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 1.9 =
+* Added 9 new filters for the driver dashboard in `admin/ddwc-dashboard-shortcode.php`
+* Updated default address display to use WooCommerce function in `admin/ddwc-dashboard-shortcode.php`
+* Updated address used with Google Maps to include country in `admin/ddwc-dashboard-shortcode.php`
+* General code cleanup throughout multiple files

 = 1.8.1 =
 * Added conditional check for WooCommerce view-order endpoint when loading javascript files on front-end of website in `public/class-ddwc-public.php`